sambourgault/tanksagain/README.md

 Knowledge on individuals and masses emerge from the study of their environmental context.
 Therefore through camera, light, sound and object, this experimentation strive to understand better the tank entity as a being of the virtual world.

 * Controls for this game are WASD, space bar and the mouse.
+Esc to go back to menu.

 ## History